TrellixVulnTeam/swahilipython_SCMU/Doc/library/html.parser.rst

 Examples
 --------

-The following class implements a parser that will be used to illustrate more examples::
+The following kundi implements a parser that will be used to illustrate more examples::

-   from html.parser import HTMLParser from html.entities import name2codepoint
+   kutoka html.parser agiza HTMLParser kutoka html.entities agiza name2codepoint

-   class MyHTMLParser(HTMLParser):
+   kundi MyHTMLParser(HTMLParser):
        def handle_starttag(self, tag, attrs):
            print("Start tag:", tag)
            for attr in attrs: